Christian mortalism: Scientific arguments

-Historic proponents of the mortality of the soul
+Historical proponents of the mortality of the soul

-The mortality of the soul has not been universally held throughout the history of both Judaism and Christianity.
+The mortality of the soul has had a number of advocates throughout the history of both Judaism and Christianity.

 Judaism

 Modern scholars believe the concept of an immortal soul going to bliss or torment after death entered mainstream Judaism after the Babylonian exile and existed throughout the Second Temple period, though both 'soul sleep' and 'soul death', were also held.

 Soul sleep is present in certain Second Temple period pseudepigraphal works,"4 Ezra" later rabbinical works, and among medieval era rabbis such as Abraham Ibn Ezra (1092–1167), Maimonides (1135–1204), and Joseph Albo (1380–1444).

 Some authorities within Conservative Judaism, notably Neil Gillman, also support the notion that the souls of the dead are unconscious until the resurrection.

 Traditional rabbinic Judaism, however, has always been of the opinion that belief in immortality of at least most souls, and punishment and reward after death, was a consistent belief back through the giving of the Torah at Mt.
 Sinai.
 Traditional Judaism reads the Torah accordingly.
-As an example, the punishment of kareth (excision) is understood to mean that soul is cut off from God in the afterlife.
+As an example, the punishment of kareth (excision) is understood to mean that the soul is cut off from God in the afterlife.

 Christian views

-First to second centuries
+Second century

-The earliest unambiguous instance of soul sleep is found in Tatian's Oratio ad Graecos from the second half of the second century.
-Tatian writes: "The soul is not in itself immortal...
+In the second half of the second century, Tatian wrote: "The soul is not in itself immortal...
 If, indeed, it knows not the truth, it dies, and is dissolved with the body, but rises again at last at the end of the world with the body, receiving death by punishment in immortality.
 But, again, if it acquires the knowledge of God, it dies not, although for a time it be dissolved."
-Tatian's contemporary Athenagoras of Athens came close to soul sleep by teaching that souls sleep dreamlessly between death and resurrection: "[T]hose who are dead and those who sleep are subject to similar states, as regards at least the stillness and the absence of all sense of the present or the past, or rather of existence itself and their own life."
+Tatian's contemporary Athenagoras of Athens taught that souls sleep dreamlessly between death and resurrection: "[T]hose who are dead and those who sleep are subject to similar states, as regards at least the stillness and the absence of all sense of the present or the past, or rather of existence itself and their own life."

-In Octavius, an account of a debate between a Pagan and a Christian by Marcus Minucius Felix, the Christian in the debate takes soul sleep to be a matter of common agreement:
+In Octavius, an account of a debate between a Pagan and a Christian by Marcus Minucius Felix, the Christian in the debate takes mortalism to be a matter of common agreement: